ABOUT

 TAKAHIRO TSUJI

-Director of the Board / Chief Financial Officer
+Member of the Board of Directors, Chief Financial Officer

 After graduating from the University of Tokyo with a degree in Economics, he joined the Development Bank of Japan, where he focused on financing space and aircraft manufacturers for 12 years.
 While overseeing client coverage for Japan and globally in heavy industry, he also held concurrent roles at a start-up rocket company, responsible for global business development and general administration.
 Additionally, he was seconded to the headquarters of the Dutch financial institution ING, engaging in global operations ranging from practical business matters to regional revitalization.
 In 2022, he founded HR-Rocket Co., Ltd., providing human capital and financial support primarily to Japanese space startups and agencies.
 As part of this support, he has been involved with Interstellar Technologies Inc. since April 2023 as a financial advisor and was appointed to the Board as CFO in May 2024.

-Director of the Board / Chief Financial Officer
+Member of the Board of Directors, Chief Financial Officer

 TAKAHIRO TSUJI